castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The [lint](https://nx.dev/nx-api/eslint/executors/lint) command
 is used to lint the application with ESLint (see [Lint the CDK Application](#lint-the-cdk-application)).

+Options:

+- --help
-Append `--help` to display the command options.
+  - Displays the command options

 #### test